mvakde/mvakde.github.io/_pages/about.md

     - I immediately began drinking massive amounts of ORS as a proxy for saline to protect kidneys till I figure something out.
 But I knew I needed hospitalisation *immediately*
     - So i faked a heart attack (Logic: CPK values go ridiculously high during any muscle cell death scenario, including heart attacks, so I went to the cardiac emergency room, lied about chest pain and showed them this report)
     - They admitted me immediately but turned out the cardio didn't know about rhabdo either! (yeah fml, next time only go to the best docs)
-    - So I fought with them for a few hours, saying "screw the heart attack, call a nephro".
+    - So I fought with them for a few hours, saying "screw the chest pain, call a nephro".
 They finally relented and rang him at 3am.
 He told them over call that I'm right and its obviously rhabdo, and gave the correct treatment plan
     - The nephro (who came the next day) said he didn't like my actions but it saved my kidneys, and probably my life.

 Stupid/fun shit: